Mariyajoseph24/Portfolio_Mariya_Joseph/README.md

 # Portfolio- Mariya Joseph
-<p>elcome to my GitHub project repository, where I have meticulously curated a collection of my data-related endeavors.
+<p>Welcome to my GitHub project repository, where I have meticulously curated a collection of my data-related endeavors.
 Within these digital pages, you'll find a comprehensive overview of my projects, showcasing my skills and experiences in the realm of data analysis </p>
 <h2>CONTENTS📝</h2>
 <ul>
   <li><a href="#sql">SQL</a></li>